LambdaHack/LambdaHack/PLAYING.markdown

 and crawl from damp holes all the time.
-While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes hitting each other by chance.
+While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes colliding and hitting each other by chance.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-Throwing objects or aiming magical devices may wound the affected targets, too.
+Throwing objects and aiming magical devices may wound the affected targets, too.
 Whenever a monster or a hero hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.